The Veronicas: 2014–2015: The Veronicas, record deal with Sony Music Entertainment

-Their future plans involve a documentary, a new album, touring, writing a book and an EP.

-Started fourth album effort on 28 July 2015.

-2016–present: Television work, Godzilla and Human
+2016–2022: Television work, Godzilla and Human

-On 19 June 2016, it was announced that The Veronicas will briefly replace The Madden Brothers as coaches on The Voice Australia.
-The duo will be coaching their team of contestants for 1 week and appearing for the first live show airing on 26 June 2016.
+On 19 June 2016, it was announced that The Veronicas would briefly replace The Madden Brothers as coaches on The Voice Australia.
 During an interview with NewsLimited, the duo stated "Any opportunity where we get to interact with and supporting other artists in any way is exciting for us".
 This was related to their single "In My Blood".

 Their single's music video "On Your Side" premiered on 17 November 2016, the video is written, directed and starred by actress and model Ruby Rose.
 The pair hosted the ARIA Music Awards of 2016, providing a topless performance of "In My Blood".
 Social media users gave mixed responses during the night but there was praise for The Veronicas going topless on national television.
 The Veronicas performed at the Sydney Gay and Lesbian Mardi Gras after party on 4 March.

 On 31 May 2017, the Veronicas announced the release of the third single, "The Only High", from their upcoming album which was originally scheduled to be released in June 2017, but was announced on 13 November 2017 that they would not release any new material until 2018.
 On 15 April 2018, The Veronica's performed "Can't Get You Out of My Head" at the 2018 Commonwealth Games closing ceremony.
 They released another new single, "Think of Me", in March 2019.

 The pair planned to release their next single, "Life of the Party" featuring Australian rapper Allday, in July 2019, although this did not occur.
-In October 2019, it was confirmed the duo's reality show is titled The Veronicas: Blood Is for Life, and will premiere on MTV on 10 November 2019.
-To go along with the reality show the duo released ‘Ugly’ the song which also serves as the theme song as well as where the title comes from.
+In October 2019, it was confirmed the duo's reality show, titled The Veronicas: Blood Is for Life, which premiered on MTV on 10 November 2019.
+To go along with the reality show the duo released "Ugly" the song which also serves as the theme song as well as where the title comes from.

 The Veronicas appeared at Good Things Festival 2019.
-At their Melbourne date, the duo was preceded by a Facebook event titled 'Wall of death when The Veronica's play Untouched at Good Things'.
+At their Melbourne date, the duo was preceded by a Facebook event titled "Wall of death when The Veronica's play Untouched at Good Things".

-In June 2020 the Sydney Morning Herald reported that The Veronicas were to fill as guest mentors for the ninth season of The Voice Australia coach Boy George, who will be mentoring his acts remotely from the UK because of travel restrictions in place due to the COVID-19 pandemic.
-The same month, their then-fourth studio album Human was announced for release.
+In June 2020 the Sydney Morning Herald reported that The Veronicas were to fill as guest mentors for the ninth season of The Voice Australia coach Boy George, who would be mentoring his acts remotely from the UK because of travel restrictions in place due to the COVID-19 pandemic.
+The same month, their studio album Human was announced for release.